-Add texture with crispy bacon, and flavour with salty Serrano or Parma ham, more traditional chunks of British gammon, chorizo cubes or chopped sausages from the barbecue.
+Add texture with crispy bacon, and flavour with salty serrano or parma ham, more traditional chunks of British gammon, smoky chorizo slices or chopped sausages from the barbecue.

-Wholegrain or Dijon mustard are safe choices, or reach further into the back of your cupboard and use a few teaspoons of horseradish or mint sauce.
+Wholegrain and Dijon mustard are safe choices.
+For something different, reach further into the back of your cupboard and use a few teaspoons of horseradish or mint sauce.
 Or, dry spice your potatoes with caraway, mustard seeds, powdered condiments such as turmeric, paprika, curry powder or jerk, or go for wet pastes like miso, tamarind, pomegranate molasses or Thai curry paste.

-If there’s a magic formula to potato salad dressing, Barney thinks he’s found it: One third Greek yogurt, a third mayonnaise and a third crème fraîche, seasoned with lemon and mustard.
-If you want to go down a creamy route, buttermilk also works nicely.
+To achieve a classic creamy potato salad dressing, we recommend using the following ratio: one third Greek yogurt, a third mayonnaise and a third crème fraîche, seasoned with lemon and mustard.
+If you want to go down a creamier route, buttermilk also works nicely.

-Our assistant food editor, Cassie, finds mayonnaise too heavy, and opts instead for yogurt and crème fraîche.
+For those who find mayonnaise too heavy, try opting instead for yogurt and crème fraîche.
 If you’re a mayo devotee, mix things up a bit and add some spice.

-Those on the other side of the fence will dress their potatoes in a simple oil-based vinaigrette.
-Go for extra-virgin olive or rapeseed oil, mixed with balsamic or another mild vinegar, plus citrus – if you go light on the oil, you’re looking at a pretty healthy dish.
-We also like super-herby salsa verde as a dressing – the garlicky Italian paste will break down and turn your potatoes an striking bright green.
+If you're avoiding anything creamy, try dressing your potatoes in a simple oil-based vinaigrette.
+Go for extra virgin olive or rapeseed oil mixed with balsamic or another mild vinegar, plus citrus – if you go light on the oil, you’re looking at a pretty healthy dish.
+We also like the fresh and fragrant dressing in this herby potato salad, which will turn your potatoes a vibrant green.